239103/239103/README.md

 - 👋 Hi, I’m @239103
-- 👀 My job is Linux engineer
+- 👀 I'm a senior engineer of Linux
-- 🌱 I’m currently learning k8s building and maintaning skills
+- 🌱 I’m currently learning k8s building and maintaining skills

 <!---
 239103/239103 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.